Kr1shna02/Hack_Flow/Wireless Attacks/Wireless Attacks.md

   + Bluetooth enable devices connects each other using pairing.
   + Bluetooth-enabled devices connect and communicate wirelessly through ad-hoc networks known as piconets.
   + Bluesmacking, Bluejacking, Bluesnarfing, Bluebugging, KNOB attack
+  + Btlejacking Using BtleJack
+  + Cracking BLE Encryption Using crackle